CFCIfe/BlackJack-Dapp/workshop.md

 # Blackjack Game

-This workshop will focus on creating an decentralized application that allows two players play a game of [Blackjack](https://en.wikipedia.org/wiki/Blackjack).
+This workshop will focus on creating a decentralized application that allows two players play a game of [Blackjack](https://en.wikipedia.org/wiki/Blackjack).

 Ensure you have gone through the [Rock Paper Scissors](https://docs.reach.sh/tut/rps/#tut) tutorial before attempting this.